dtulibrary/dtu_blacklight_common/README.md

 ## Solr

 **Note**: this gem is dependent on a forked version of solr_wrapper.
-Until the [pull request](https://github.com/cbeer/solr_wrapper/pull/14)  has been merged and released, you will need to update your application's Gemfile with:
+Until the [pull request](https://github.com/cbeer/solr_wrapper/pull/17)  has been merged and released, you will need to update your application's Gemfile with:

     gem 'solr_wrapper', github: 'flyingzumwalt/solr_wrapper'

+To do everything with one rake task - install clean copy of solr, configure it and import the data:

+    $ rake solr:setup_and_import

-Install a clean copy of solr and configure it to have our "toc" and "metadata" collections
+To install a clean copy of solr and configure it to have our "toc" and "metadata" collections

     $ rake solr:clean
     $ rake solr:config